 The office of RNI has undergone several changes since its inception and the most important of all is the computerization of its functioning and system.
 RNI has installed hardware and software to streamline its functions like allotment of titles, registration of newspapers, preparation of the Press in India and other activities.
-Apart from the computer based processing of verification of titles as well as registration, all the verified titles and registration details have been put on the RNI's website, http://rni.nic.in which is updated daily.
+Apart from the computer based processing of verification of titles as well as registration, all the verified titles and registration details have been put on the RNI's website, http://rni.nic.in which is updated periodically.
 With the introduction of the latest facilities in public domain, any person/prospective publisher can check the list of existing titles.
 The data is available State/Language wise.
-The Regional Offices located at Chennai, Kolkata and Mumbai are also linked with the Headquarters through e-mail.
 Net Connectivity has been provided in RNI through Radio Frequency Link with the assistance of NIC.
 This has facilitated the end users to know the status of their title application or registration process online.
 The Title Letter, Discrepancy Letter and copy of the Registration Certificate can also be downloaded from the RNI's website online.